animetosho/ParPar/README.md

     process

 **ParPar is currently still very much a work in progress, is not fully implemented and various issues still need to be solved.
-I strongly do not recommend you use it for anything other than experimentation at this stage.**
+Please take this into consideration before using this tool for any non-experimental purposes.**

 Features
 --------